AnyFetch/developers.anyfetch.com/guides/using/hydrater.md

 In this particular case, nothing was changed, but some hydraters can use the initial data to compute and improve their results.

 #### Hydrater status
 Hydrater queue can get quite long sometimes.
-You may want to check the status of an hydrater using `/status` endpoint:
+You may want to check the status of a hydrater using `/status` endpoint:

 ```sh
 $ curl https://ocr.anyfetch.com/status